thanhphat2609/TwitterProcessing/README.md

-# Twitter data processing with Azure for analysis
+# Twitter Analysis with Azure

 ## Architecture